 Effect on Diluted EPS

 The exercise of in-the-money options and warrants is the most dilutive of all potentially dilutive actions.
-As a summary, EPS is found by taking net income and dividing it by weighted average shares outstanding, or WASO.
+In summary, EPS is found by taking net income and dividing it by weighted average shares outstanding, or WASO.

 Using the treasury stock method, there is no effect on net income, as all proceeds from the repurchase are assumed to be depleted in repurchasing treasury stock off the market.
 However, there is an effect on shares outstanding, or the WASO.